- Become a Lawyer

 - Select “Email Receipt” next to your invoice for the required year

-Once you’ve completed the above noted steps, your receipt, as well as your Certificate of Insurance or Certificate of Indemnity will be emailed to you in two separate emails.
+Once the above steps are complete, your receipt and Certificate of Indemnity and/or Certificate of Insurance will be emailed to you in two separate emails.

-To request a Certificate of Insurance prior to June 30, 2016, contact Membership.
+To request a Certificate of Insurance prior to June 30, 2016, contact Membership Services.

 A Certificate of Standing does the following: